 show how a pop of winter citrus can make a great centerpiece when partnered with bold blue and white bowls and how winter gourds can make a dramatic, formal centerpiece.
 Bonus: eat the citrus for dessert or let the guests take them home!

-arrangements: find a beautiful flower that can stand on its own like peonies) and put it in any container you can find (here it's a spice jar, but you can use any glass or container from around the house.
-Check out some cheap fall flower recommendations
+No Fuss arrangements: find a beautiful flower that can stand on its own like peonies) and put it in any container you can find (here it's a spice jar, but you can use any glass or container from around the house.
+Check out some cheap fall flower recommendations.

 Do you have any favorite go-to arrangements for the table?